Watch the video below to understand how a Paracord can be useful for your travel adventures.

 A: Paracord is made similarly to any other braided kernmantle rope.
 Industrial rope braiding machines take spools of nylon threads and weave them around a twisted nylon core.
 They are mesmerizing to watch!

 Q: Where Is the Best Place to Buy Paracord?

 A: That depends.
 Buying paracord online will usually get you a better price than at a local hardware or sporting goods store.
 Beyond that, different websites will get you different things.
 We’re so confident that you will find our products, prices, and service superior that we aren’t afraid of your other options.

-The real paracord is made of seven strong nylon cords.
+This is made of seven strong nylon cords.
 Each of these seven cords is made of several smaller woven strands, and all are wrapped in a flexible outer braided nylon wrapper.
-The combined breaking strength of a real paracord is 550 pounds.
+The combined breaking strength of a is 550 pounds.
 For this reason, some call it ” 550 cord “.

 The cord comes in a variety of colors and lengths (when cut, the ends should be burned or singed to prevent fraying).
 The inner strands can be easily pulled out for many additional uses.

-There are 3 other types of parachute cord besides 550 paracords.
+There are 3 other types of parachute cord besides 550.

 – 1 inner strand